qrx10/qrx10.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.ampel.ubc.ca/'>Undergraduate Research Assistant @ Advanced Materials and Process Engineering Laboratory, University of British Columbia</a>.
+subtitle: Undergraduate Research Assistant @ <a href='https://www.ampel.ubc.ca/'>Advanced Materials and Process Engineering Laboratory</a>,\ The University of British Columbia

 profile:
   align: right